Haines Security Solutions

 Sensitive Information Facility Design and Construction (SCIF) – After attending this unclassified class, students will be able to oversee design and construction of a sensitive compartmented information facility (SCIF) which meets official government requirements for a secure area where classified information is handled.
 The stringent physical security requirements; such as, access control systems, thickness of doors, the strength of concrete and the use of alarms, and acoustical controls which prevent eavesdropping, information exposure or “jamming”, and surveillance prevention will be discussed.
 The use of electronic media within the facility will also be explored.

-Safe-Room and Shelter Design and Engineering (SAF) – A safe-room is a structure or protected area, that provides protection from man-made or natural threats, for both short and long periods of time.
+Basic Safe-Room Security for Public and Private Venues (SAF) – A safe-room is a structure or protected area, that provides protection from man-made or natural threats, for both short and long periods of time.
 It usually serves as a fall-back position in case of emergencies.
 Effective design components; i.e., air requirements and waste management, capacity limits, use of electronic media and other technologies will be examined in detail.

 Vulnerability Assessment and Risk Analysis (VAR) – Students will learn the difference between qualitative and quantitative risk analysis.
 They will use a variety of methodologies (including MSHARPP & SME3R [asset owner's point of view], CARVER [aggressor's point of view], ABRA [combination] & CAIRA [analysis of energy systems supporting critical assets]) to evaluate single or multiple buildings and critical infrastructure nodes.
 This class is very “hands-on” with numerous field exercises assessing lighting, electric systems, drinking water, perimeter.
 They will be able to write a comprehensive report detailing their findings in a clear and concise manner, so that decision makers can allocate funding and resources effectively.